souviknsl07/e-commerce/README.md

 It will start the development server at `localhost:3000`

-Give it a ⭐ if you liked it.
+I will be very much grateful, if you give this repository a ⭐